rohitkrishna03/rohitkrishna03/README.md

 - 👋 Hi, I’m @rohitkrishna03
-- 👀 I’m interested in teaching/learning technologies
+- 👀 I’m interested in teaching/learning technologies talking about innovation and new technologies.
-- 🌱 I’m currently learning AWS architecture
+- 🌱 I’m currently exploring AWS architecture and services.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me rohitkdms03@gmail.com
-- go through my previous projects/certifications
+- have a glance at my previous projects/certifications

 <!---
 rohitkrishna03/rohitkrishna03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.